-Managed Services Agreement with EBS
+Managed Services Agreement with AIB

-Under an amended and restated Managed Services Agreement dated 21 June 2010 between EBS and the Issuer (as amended, extended or supplemented from time to time, the Managed Services Agreement or MSA), EBS has agreed to provide the Issuer with administration and agency services and assistance in relation to the origination, maintenance and enforcement of the Issuer's Irish residential loans and related, treasury, funding and deposit taking activities of the Issuer, custody of documentation administration of customer accounts, customer relations, risk management, legal, regulatory, compliance, human resources, payroll, information technology and services, financial control and project management services for the Issuer.
-EBS may subcontract or delegate its powers under the Managed Services Agreement to other members of the EBS Group but any such subcontracting or delegation will not abrogate or relieve EBS of any of its obligations under the Managed Services Agreement.
+Under an amended and restated Managed Services Agreement dated 7 December 2012 (as amended, extended or supplemented from time to time, the Managed Services Agreement or MSA) between AIB and EBS Group (including the Issuer), AIB has agreed to provide the Issuer with administration and agency services and assistance in relation to the origination, maintenance and enforcement of the Issuer's Irish residential loans and related, treasury, funding and deposit taking activities of the Issuer, custody of documentation administration of customer accounts, customer relations, risk management, legal, regulatory, compliance, human resources, payroll, information technology and services, financial control and project management services for the Issuer.
+AIB may sub-contract or delegate its powers under the Managed Services Agreement to other members of the AIB Group, including EBS but any such subcontracting or delegation will not abrogate or relieve AIB of any of its obligations under the Managed Services Agreement.
 See also Irish Residential Loan Origination and Servicing -Mortgage Servicing.